What happens when a death is reported to the Coroner?

 The coroner will decide to investigate the case further, initially by way of a post-mortem examination.
 If this shows that the death was due to natural causes, the Coroner will release the body once no further examinations are needed and issue the paperwork for the funeral.

-The family will not collect a Medical Certificate of the Cause of Death (MCCD) from the doctor or hospital – instead, the coroner will provide details of where and when to register the death.
-If the body is released with no inquest, the coroner will send a form (a Pink Form called a Form 100B) to the registrar.
+The medical practitioner is not required to send a Medical Certificate of the Cause of Death (MCCD) to a Medical Examiner – instead, the coroner will provide details of where and when to register the death.

 Coroner’s Inquest